HeliosProfiles/DCS-CH-47F-Profile-by-MadKreator37/README.md

 *NOTE*: The added functions:  F-keys Esc, Rearm, Briefing, kneeboard etc buttons require the default DCS keybindings for them to work properly.
 If you have altered any of these then some functions may not work as intended.

+Special thanks to @BlueFinBima for all of his contributions including the interface, custom made controls, toolbox items, repository help and more!

 ### IMAGES